Chemical Signatures of the First Galaxies: Criteria for One-Shot Enrichment: Criteria for one-shot enrichment

 If an r-process occurred in one of the core-collapse SNe (e.g., one with a 10-20\,M$_{\odot}$ progenitor), small amounts of neutron-capture material would be produced.
 Unfortunately, no theoretical r-process yields are available for direct comparison with observations.
 The one exception is the ``weak'' r-process investigation by \citet{izutani}, focusing only on the production of the light neutron-capture elements Sr, Y, and Zr.
 For two different progenitor masses and ``normal'' explosion energy of $E_{51}\sim1$, their models yield Sr ejecta of $M(\rm Sr)\sim1\times10^{-8}$\,M$_{\odot}$ (their 13\,M$_{\odot}$ model) and $M(\rm Sr)\sim1\times10^{-7}$\,M$_{\odot}$ (25\,M$_{\odot}$ model), with respective Fe yields of $M(\rm Fe)\sim6\times10^{-2}$\,M$_{\odot}$ and $M(\rm Fe)\sim2\times10^{-1}$\,M$_{\odot}$.
 Diluting these yields in 10$^{5}$\,M$_{\odot}$ of H gas, yields low values of $\mbox{[Sr/H]}\sim-5.8$ and $-4.8$ depending on the model.
 The corresponding [Sr/Fe] values are $\sim-2.3$ and $-1.9$, with corresponding [Fe/H] values of $-3.5$ and $-2.9$.
 Their higher explosion energy 25\,M$_{\odot}$ model produces more Sr (which they conclude to be the appropriate progenitors for their group of ``weak'' r-process stars), although the results appear to be very sensitive to model parameters.
-Using their ``normal''-energy SN yields as guidelines, very low levels of [Sr/Fe], and by extension even lower Ba values, following the ratios of typical stars in the halo sample \citep{francois07} with $\mbox{[Sr/Ba]}\sim0.4$, must have been present in a first galaxy.
-We arrive at a more general, heuristic limit on the r-process contribution in a first galaxy, specifically on the Sr and Ba abundances, as follows: In the MW, the s-process is known to dominate the chemical evolution of neutron-capture elements above $\mbox{[Fe/H]}>-2.6$ \citep{simmerer2004}.
-We use metal-poor stars from the literature to estimate the general trends of [Sr/Fe] and [Ba/Fe] in stars with $-2.6<\mbox{[Fe/H]}<-1.7$.
-These characterize any s-process dominated material.
-Consequently, we regard stars with abundances lower than the general trend to represent r-process enhancement.
-These lower-than-average values are $\mbox{[Sr/Fe]}<-0.5$ and $\mbox{[Ba/Fe]}<-1.0$, as indicated in Figure~1.
-These limits are somewhat higher than the values derived from the \citet{izutani} calculations, but they represent a more robust upper limit to a pure r-process enrichment by core-collapse SNe.
+Considering just their ``normal''-energy SN yields, very low levels of [Sr/Fe] must have been present in a first galaxy.
+By extension, [Ba/Fe] values must have been even lower, assuming the ratios of $\mbox{[Sr/Ba]}\sim0.4$ of typical stars in the halo sample \citep{francois07}.